-where $Y_{i,t}^{(1)}$ denotes the potential outcome when the treated unit $i$ is exposed to the intervention, whilst $Y_{i,t}^{(0)}$ is the potential outcome when $i$ is not exposed to the intervention (the counterfactual outcome).
-Moreover, under the synthetic control method (SCM) approach, we assume the control units $Y_{c,t}$ are independent of $\mathcal{D}_t$ (unaffected by the treatment at any time) which means their observed outcomes are equal to their outcomes in the absence of the intervention, that is, \(Y_{c,t}^{(1)}=Y_{c,t}^{(0)}\) for all \(1\leq t \leq T\).
+where $Y_{i,t}^{(1)}$ is the potential outcome for the treated unit $i$ when being affected by the intervention, whilst $Y_{i,t}^{(0)}$ is the potential outcome when $i$ is not under the intervention effect (the counterfactual outcome).
+Moreover, under the synthetic control method (SCM) approach, we determine $Y_{c,t}$ as the control units and assume they are unaffected by the treatment $\mathcal{D}_t$ at any time, which means their observed outcomes are the same as their outcomes with no intervention, that is, \(Y_{c,t}^{(1)}=Y_{c,t}^{(0)}\) for all \(1\leq t \leq T\).